rails/rails/guides/source/testing.md

 This guide covers built-in mechanisms offered by Rails to test your application.
 By referring to this guide, you will be able to:

-* Understand Rails testing terminology
+* Understand Rails testing terminology.
-* Write unit, functional, and integration tests for your application
+* Write unit, functional, and integration tests for your application.
-* Identify other popular testing approaches and plugins
+* Identify other popular testing approaches and plugins.

 --------------------------------------------------------------------------------